Egypt parliament to vote on extending Sisi rule

 The authorities have jailed thousands of Morsi's supporters as well as liberal and secular activists, including a popular blogger, actors, singers and journalists.

-As Sisi visited Washington for talks with President Donald Trump, it urged Congress, to withhold endorsement of the Egyptian president's bid to extend his rule.
+As Sisi visited Washington for talks with President Donald Trump, HRW urged Congress to withhold endorsement of his bid to extend his rule.

 "Congress needs to use its levers to pressure the Egyptian president to reverse course, starting with withdrawing these constitutional amendments set to consolidate authoritarian rule," said HRW's Michael Page.